OP-TEE/optee_docs/general/disclosure.rst

 Trusted Stakeholders
 ********************
-The core team keeps track of companies and maintainers who are considered as trustworthy OP-TEE users.
-This is a vetted list and people from companies can only be added to that list after first talking to the core team.
+TrustedFirmware.org keeps track of companies and maintainers who are considered as trustworthy OP-TEE users.
+This is a vetted list and people from companies can only be added to that list after first talking to TrustedFirmware.org.
 In short what is required to be added to that list is:

     - A justification of why you need to know about security issues and should have access to security fixes before they are going public.